Outdoor Adventure Camp – Information for Parents

 Camper Development

-Camper development to promote growth in the areas of mental, emotional, social and physical health is inspired through many activities throughout an individual's weeks at camp.
-We strive to create a safe-atmosphere where campers feel comfortable and confident in trying new activities, building relationships and collaborating with staff to advocate for their needs and feelings.
+Camper development that promotes growth in the areas of mental, emotional, social, and physical health is woven throughout the activities offered during each camper’s week at camp.
+We strive to create a safe and supportive atmosphere where campers feel comfortable and confident trying new activities, building relationships, and collaborating with staff to advocate for their needs and feelings.

-We inspire campers to ask questions about the environment around them and give them the tools they need to find the answers themselves in order to inspire confidence in oneself and in learning new skills and topics.
-This place-based form of learning, including hands-on experiences, promotes mental development and a feeling of capability that can often invoke new career inspiration, love for nature and a better understanding of conservation.
+Our programs encourage campers to ask questions about the environment around them and provide the tools they need to explore and discover answers on their own.
+This place-based approach to learning, combined with hands-on experiences, fosters mental development and a sense of capability that can inspire new interests, career aspirations, a deeper appreciation for nature, and a stronger understanding of conservation.

 Environmental Activities